BREADLuVER/eduphoria-web/README.md

 Remember for each new function create a new branch and never directly commit to main!

+Run in vscode terminal using docker-compose up --build

 Draft website for testing web functions, still renovating

 HTML file is in templates